-What this means is that you’ll be transferring it into another airlocked jug, leaving behind the lees, or yeast sediment, that will have gathered on the bottom.
+What this means is that you’ll be transferring it into another airlocked jug or carboy, leaving behind the lees, or yeast sediment, that will have gathered on the bottom, and any flavoring ingredients (most of which should be floating on the top).
 The best way to do this is with a vinyl siphoning hose.
 Simply place a clean hose into the jug of mead until the end is a bit less than an inch above the lees, place the other end in your mouth to start a siphon, then place that end into a clean jug set a foot or two below the bottom of the other jug so that gravity can do its work, and watch it siphon away.
-You’ll want to rack at least another two times (every 3-4 months) until you have a nice clear mead with minimal sediment on the bottom of the jug.
+You’ll want to rack at least another two times (every 2-3 months) until you have a nice clear mead with minimal sediment on the bottom of the jug.

 There’s nothing quite like filling your horn with a homemade mead done the Viking way!

 Jereme “the Viking Yeti” Zimmerman

 Jereme “Yeti” Zimmerman is a writer and traditional brewing revivalist who lives in Kentucky.
 He travels globally to speak on topics such as fermentation, natural and holistic homebrewing, modern homesteading, and sustainable living.
 His first book, Make Mead Like a Viking, was published in 2015, and was translated into German as Met Brauen wie ein Wikinger in 2016.
 His second book, Brew Beer Like a Yeti was published in September 2018.
 He writes for Mother Earth News, Grit, Hobby Farms, New Pioneer and various other magazines.
 He is also a columnist for Plant Healer magazine and is a member of Fermentation magazine’s editorial advisory board.